 Emma joined Valley Vetcare in 2017 having completed her Animal Nursing Assistant training at Hopwood Hall.
-She is involved with all aspects of the nursing care of our in patients and assists in theatre preparation and surgical cases, and is hoping to go on to complete her nurse training.
+She is involved with all aspects of the nursing care of our in patients and assists in theatre preparation and surgical cases, and is doing her nurse training at Myerscough College.
 She lives in Rochdale with her partner Dan and her two children.
-She has two Shar-Pei dogs called Nala and Simba, Cain a Mastiff-cross and three cats Jess, Leo and Rosie.
+She has two Shar-Pei dogs called Nala and Simba and three cats Jess, Leo and Rosie.
 In her spare time she enjoys listening to rock music and going to live gigs.

 Gill joined Valley Vetcare in June 2017 as part of our reception team.
 She lives in Rossendale with her family and many, many pets!
 Her menagerie covers fur, feather and fleece.
 She has eight horses, a flock of Texel sheep, dogs including a rescue called Erica and her Huskies Boy and Elkie.
 There are also lots of rescue cats, birds and hedgehogs.
 In her little sparetime Gill’s hobbies include walking the dogs, riding the horses and caring for any and all of her patients.